cadric/Markvoean/document/modularization-report.md

-GTKText Modularization Report
+IFG Modularization Report

 Date: 2025-09-16

 Version: 1.0.8

-Objective: Transform GTKText from a monolithic architecture to a well-organized modular structure
+Objective: Transform IFG from a monolithic architecture to a well-organized modular structure

 Overview

-This report documents the comprehensive modularization of GTKText, successfully reducing the main.c file from 2829 lines to 236 lines (2593 lines removed, achieving a remarkable 92% reduction) while organizing the codebase into logical, maintainable modules following JavaScript-inspired component patterns.
+This report documents the comprehensive modularization of IFG, successfully reducing the main.c file from 2829 lines to 236 lines (2593 lines removed, achieving a remarkable 92% reduction) while organizing the codebase into logical, maintainable modules following JavaScript-inspired component patterns.

 Results Summary